 Drs.
 Judith Hochman, Sripal Bangalore, John Spertus, and Stuart Katz are pleased to provide an update on the ISCHEMIA-Heart Failure Planning Study funded by NHLBI (R34 HL14 1621-01A1).
 All the planned questionnaires of the planning study have now been completed, including site surveys, screening logs, physician and patient surveys.
 Based on preliminary analysis of the data, there is consistent evidence to support study feasibility and enthusiasm for the potential importance of the study on clinical practice.
 As an example, we have included the response from our Clinician Survey regarding the following question: Does the proposed clinical trial to compared CABG vs. PCI address an important gap in knowledge?

-95.7% of the 303 respondents indicated “Yes” as shown in the bar graph below.
+95.7% of the 303 respondents indicated “Yes."
 Analysis of physician survey and patient survey responses are ongoing.
 Additional updates will be provided as new data become available.

 - The ISCHEMIA Coordinating Center at NYU is currently planning for a new study!
 Drs.
 Stuart Katz, Judith Hochman, and Sripal Bangalore are pleased to introduce the ISCHEMIA-Heart Failure planning study funded by NHLBI (R34 HL141621-01A1).
 This study will explore the feasibility of conducting a future randomized clinical trial to evaluate revascularization strategies in patients with ischemic cardiomyopathy and reduced left ventricular ejection fraction.